danielballan/reader-intake-adapter/README.md

-This aims to demonstrate that if a library implements this API:
+This proof of concept aims to demonstrate that if a library implements this API:

 ```py
 class MyReader: